EmmanuelDemey/trainings-v2/training/elasticsearch_parkki_tp_jour1_installation_indexation.md

 **Challenge**:
 - What HTTP status code do you get for a version conflict?
 - What is the new price after the script update (with 1.1 multiplier)?
-- Create a script that only updates if status is "pending"
+- Create a script that only updates if status is "pendingx"

 ---